veryjohn1991/john-object-relation-mapping-work/README.md

 - GitHub Link: https://github.com/veryjohn1991/john-object-relation-mapping-work.git

-Note: Got assistance from Cuitlahuac Hernandez and Ahmed Danawi from class and used chatgpt and google for questions.
+Note: Got assistance from one of my Friend and used chatgpt and google for some questions.